 |Suggested Grade Levels:||10–11|

 This program provides both the knowledge and the hands-on skills needed to secure a job as a construction equipment operator.
-Students learn about site grading and development, excavation, concrete structures, pipe laying, road building, and other topics.
-Completion of this sequence may prepare students for the certification exam for medium/heavy truck technician or parts specialist.
+Students learn about safety, site grading and development, excavation, drainage and utility structures, pipe laying, and other topics.

 As noted in Superintendent’s Memo #058-17 (2-28-2017), this Career and Technical Education (CTE) course must maintain a maximum pupil-to-teacher ratio of 20 students to one teacher, due to safety regulations.
 The 2016-2018 biennial budget waiver of the teacher-to-pupil ratio staffing requirement does not apply.